godwire/LookCheckAI/README.md

 The project provides a practical environment for experimenting with:

 - multimodal information processing;
-- structured extraction from images;
+- structured extraction from images and web pages;
 - context-aware recommendation;
 - constrained recommendation;
 - LLM-assisted reasoning;